| name | openai-responses |

 MCP Server Integration

-The Responses API has built-in support for Model Context Protocol (MCP) servers, allowing you to connect external tools.
+Built-in support for Model Context Protocol (MCP) servers to connect external tools (Stripe, databases, custom APIs).

 const response = await openai.responses.create({